Megan-dz/Wild_Haven_Donation_Management_System-WWF/README.md

-# Digital Information Systems Analysis of WWF India's Donation Management Platformmmmm
+# Digital Information Systems Analysis of WWF India's Donation Management Platform

 This repository contains a research report that examines how WWF India uses digital business systems to manage donations, support decision-making, improve donor engagement, and enhance operational efficiency.
 It was prepared by Megan Anriya Dcruz (2533334), Agasthithayaagaran Saravanen (2533303), Esha Naidu (2533325), Anshuman Vasisht (2533309), and Uppalapati Harshith (2533359), undergraduate students at CHRIST (Deemed to Be University), Bangalore, and is shared here for educational and portfolio purposes.